 When Selling Makes Sense

-You can list your camper on:
+List your camper on:

-- Facebook Marketplace – for quick local buyers.
+- Facebook Marketplace – quick local buyers.

-- Craigslist – perfect for selling “as-is” vehicles.
+- Craigslist – great for “as-is” vehicles.

-When It’s Time to Dispose Instead
+When It’s Time to Dispose

 - Sell it if someone else can use it or its parts.